 Leung regularly advises national and international agencies including the World Health Organisation, World Bank, Asian Development Bank, Boao Forum for Asia, Institut Pasteur, Japan Center for International Exchange and China Centers for Disease Control and Prevention.
 He is an Adjunct Professor of Peking Union Medical College and Adjunct Professorial Researcher of the China National Health Development Research Center.

-Locally, he was Vice President and Censor in Public Health Medicine of the Hong Kong College of Community Medicine, and is an elected Council member of the Hong Kong Academy of Medicine.
-He is a member of the Hospital Authority Board and of the University Grants Committee, respectively a statutory agency responsible for all public health care services and an advisory body on the development and funding requirements of the higher education sector in Hong Kong.
+Locally, he was Vice President and Censor in Public Health Medicine of the Hong Kong College of Community Medicine (2006-8), and is an elected council member of the Hong Kong Academy of Medicine (2012-).
+He is a member of the Hospital Authority (2013-) and the University Grants Committee (2014-), which are respectively a statutory agency responsible for all public health care services and a government advisory body on the development and funding requirements of the higher education sector.

 He edited the Journal of Public Health (2007-14) and was co-editor/associate editor for Epidemics and Health Policy.
 He currently serves on the editorial boards of six journals, including the British Medical Journal.

 After reading medicine at the University of Western Ontario, he completed family medicine residency training in Toronto.
 He earned a master's from Harvard University and research doctorate from HKU.